Scardubu/FootballForecast/ENV_SETUP.md

 ## Required Environment Variables

-The following environment variables are required for the application to function properly:
+The following environment variables are required for the application to function properly.
+You should always start by copying `.env.example` to `.env` and editing it for your environment.
+Never commit `.env` to version control.

 ### Database Configuration